walkandride/H1B-ViSA-Project/README.md

 ## 3 - Define the Data Model

 Since the goal is data exploration, the data is normalized for query execution.
 Each table is given a primary key and data extracted as needed.
-For example, in the `stage_h1b_petitions` table, the `worksite` column was separated in columns `city` and `fk_states` in `h1b_petitions`.
+For example, in the `stage_h1b_petitions` table, the `worksite` column was separated into columns `city` and `fk_states` in `h1b_petitions`.

 ![Entity Relation Diagram](./images/erd.png)